|

 - Engineer gives a simplified answer, which is 'correct' but counters the premise of the asked question.

-- 12 people watching the thread immediately respond "but I do the bad thing, and the bad thing WORKS GREAT FOR ME!"
+- Twelve people watching the thread immediately respond "but I do the bad thing, and the bad thing WORKS GREAT FOR ME!"

 - Engineer calmly explains the bad thing is relatively bad, there are MUCH BETTER things out there and really, please use the better thing.